mantrobuslawal/bfstore/docs/api/basket-grpc-api-design.md

 variant_id
 ```

-It will not use these as identity:
+It does not use these as identity:

 ```text
 product name